zacanger/niddesa/text/generated-translations/cullaniddesa/23-sinhala-amazon.md

 [APZ 136.10] (#apz136 .10) {#apz136 .10 .ref .apz} "Mahana, Ship
 Bind household joints to mark the kama from the bed.
 Rigging. houses Except a few take away wealth breaking a house.
 Infestations.
-Permanent karma.
+Permanent kamma.
 A He shall not catch kings, neither shall he be caught, and in decoction, and in wevels Stirling, half shabby, hand and scrub (Great Sleepness (7-7) (2) Kapi' should be used from where it goes.)
 Trim the head with the sword, and they go to death